Eschatologue/CM_wiki/docs/spells/5th-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the fire damage or the radiant damage (your choice) increases by 1d6 for each slot level above 5th.

 ### Geas
-*5th-level enchantment*
+*5th-level Enchantment*

 **Casting Time:** 1 minute
 **Range:** 60 feet
 **Components:** V
 **Duration:** 30 days

 You place a magical command on a creature that you can see within range, forcing it to carry out some service or refrain from some action or course of activity as you decide.
-If the creature can understand you, it must succeed on a Wisdom Saving Throw or become charmed by you for the duration.
+If the creature can understand you, it must succeed on a Wisdom :d20-save: **Saving Throw** or become charmed by you for the duration.
 While the creature is charmed by you, it takes 5d10 psychic damage each time it acts in a manner directly counter to your instructions, but no more than once each day.
 A creature that can't understand you is unaffected by the spell.

 You can issue any command you choose, short of an activity that would result in certain death.
 Should you issue a suicidal command, the spell ends.